 However, this predestination acts like some boundary that regulates the extent of man’s destiny – not a command.

 ‘Allah (SWT) says: (7/168), And we divided them throughout the earth into nations.
 Of them some were righteous, and of them, some were otherwise.
 And We tested them with good [times] and bad that perhaps they would return [to obedience]’

 As it turns out, subscribers of the Muslim fate are constantly under a test, a test to determine their level of subservience to Allah.
-In the context of this test environment, the life of a man, what he turns out to be in future and how he dies is subject to his own decisions.
+In the context of this test and within one’s environment, the life of a man, and what he turns out to be in future, and how he dies is subject to his own decisions.
 It is important to note that there are right or wrong decisions, actions, and inactions defined by Allah.
-These good or bad decisions is the blueprint of a man’s destiny; whichever paths he follows leads to a destined end fitting of his decision, but whatever the end is, Allah already knows.
+These good or bad decisions are the blueprint of a man’s destiny; whichever paths he follows leads to a destined end befitting decision.
+Whatever the end is, Allah already knew.